thefactus/stock_trading/README.md

 - Add tests for each service.
 The services are currently tested through the controllers, but it would be better to have separate tests for each service.
 I didn't add them because it would take longer to finish the task.
 - Achieve 100% test coverage.
 The current test coverage is 97.93%.

+## Setup

+To run the Stock Trading API locally, follow these steps:

+Clone the repository

+Install dependencies:

+    bundle

+Set up the database:

+    rails db:setup

+Start the server:

+    rails s

+Access the API at `http://localhost:3000`
+It gives you the API documentation and you can test the API endpoints.

 ### Prerequisites

 Ruby version 3.3.6 is required